 - Delayed development

-Elizabeth has now lived with Cerebral Palsy for almost 24 years, and for her, the condition affects her whole body and many other aspects of her life.
+Elizabeth has now lived with Cerebral Palsy for almost 24 years.
+For her, the condition affects her whole body and many aspects of her life.

 “Thankfully,” she says, “I do not have to face this challenge alone.”